pleszkowicz/web3-wallet-connect/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-The main goal is to connect with injected web3 wallet from the browser.
+It connects with injected web3 wallet from the browser and allows to:
+- switch networks (chains)
+- read balance
+- send transaction

 ## Getting Started